lunaboards-dev/Random-OC-Docs/filesystems/ProximaFS.md

 	unsigned char inode_byte_offset; //Multiply by 4
 };
 ```
-An entry with an inode offset of 0 is unallocated.
+An entry with an inode size of 0 is unallocated.

 An inode is as follows: